abranjith/awsdb/README.md

 **Create db object**

 	'''
-	creates with defaults - resource="dynamodb", region_name='us-east-1', endpoint_url=None.
+	Creates with defaults - resource="dynamodb", region_name='us-east-1', endpoint_url=None.
 	This works fine if you are using this in an aws lambda function
 	'''
 	db = DB()

 	'''
-	if you have a dynamodb running in your localhost
+	If you have a dynamodb running in your localhost
 	'''
 	db = DB(endpoint_url = "http://localhost:8000")

 	'''
-	get a specific table object.
+	Get a specific table object.
 	This method creates the table and returns if not already present
 	'''
 	table = db.get_table(table_name = "TABLE_NAME", table_params = table_params)

 	'''
-	to just create table
+	To just create table
 	'''
 	table = db.create_table(table_name = "TABLE_NAME", table_params = table_params)

 **Read**

 	'''
-	read something from db for a specific primary key.
-In my case I am using dynamodb and I get json response
+	Read something from db for a specific primary key.
+	In my case I am using dynamodb and I get json response back
 	'''
 	key = {'pk': "PK1"}

 	'''
-	response will contain 'Item' object from my dynamodb table
+	Response will contain 'Item' object from my dynamodb table
 	'''
 	response = db.read(table_name = "TABLE_NAME", key = key)`

 **Write**

 	'''
-	write something to db
+	Write something to db
 	In this case both key and data to be written is needed.
-In case key already exists, existing record in DB will get updated
+If key already exists, existing record in table will get updated with user data
 	'''
 	key = {'pk': "PK1"}
 	data = {'data': "My data"}